eliasfaisal/zEncoder/README.md

 ======
 Simple text converting tool, created with javascript.

-The library file is located at `Lib/zEnc.js` and compatible with `nodejs`.
+The lastest library file is located at `Lib/zEncoder-2.0.js` and compatible with `nodejs`.

 #### Supported Codecs